Taking the First Step

 assessment, site visit and orientation

 Before making a commitment to the Ready To Work (RTW) program, prospective participants will go through an assessment process with a RTW case manager and tour the RTW campus to confirm that the program is a good fit.
-After the first 21 days of program, participants are eligible for paid work crew experience at minimum wage and a monthly program stipend soon after.
+Any eligible participant can begin transitional employment immediately upon enrollment.

 to change & renewal – Month 1

 Making a commitment to enter the Ready To Work program is a decision that has positive, lifechanging results.
-From the very day participants take this step – their commitment to make change begins with the opportunity to start earning a paycheck through work assignments on campus.
-As they adjust to the program demands, they receive a 1-on-1orientation from RTW case managers.
-Together, they assess needs and set goals, such as selecting a training model which includes educational curriculum and occupational training.
-Evening classes and courses continue throughout the program and include life skills development such as financial management, parenting, and general education.
-In return, participants commit to getting their lives back on track and utilize their paycheck funds to begin paying any owed child support or fees.
+From the very day participants take this step – their commitment to make change begins with the opportunity to start earning pay through the 90-day transitional employment experience.
+As they adjust to the program demands, participants receive daily and weekly intensive case management services from RTW case managers.
+Often taking a multi-disciplinary approach, case managers aid participants in selecting a pathway that meets individual needs.
+Education, training, and a reentry toolkit are all provided.
+Self-help courses are available in-office and at the campus.
+Courses include life skills, financial management and literacy, general education, peer-support groups, and conflict resolution.

 into the Community – Months 1-4

 Reentering the community and stepping back into the workforce – especially after homelessness and incarceration – can be difficult.
 Working in teams to beautify the streets, sidewalks and throughfares in San Joaquin County, the “Stepping Out” level of RTW introduces off-site work as participants begin earning and saving.
-Their social and soft-skill deficits are addressed as self-esteem and work ethic values are restored.
-As their life skills emerge, and their savings grow, so does their outlook on being a productive worker.
-After hours, to prepare for the modern workplace – our RTW teams engage in computer and educational classes.
+At the same time, program participants begin to work on life skills and soft skills that aim to improve self-esteem, work ethic, and reinforce personal values.

 a path to knowledge – Months 5-8